Ellamarie Woolley: Enamel artist with Jackson Woolley

 She met her husband Jackson Woolley while working as an art teacher at Francis W. Parker School (San Diego).
 They learned the craft together and created enamel pieces collaboratively until 1965, when they started producing works independently.

 They worked mostly in enamel on copper but also created art works in Plexiglas and plastic.
 Her works were exhibited at the California Ceramics Exhibition in 1948 at the Florence Rand Lang Galleries by the Fine Arts Foundation of Scripps College, Claremont.
 In 1964, the Woolleys were commissioned to make copper reliefs and wall ornamentation for the interior of San Diego Civic Theatre.
 (Note: Over time, many of the components of the work were removed by the theater staff, leaving it incomplete, and it was taken down at the request of Jackson Woolley in 1979.
 Many of the pieces were sold, but in 2011 the City of San Diego Commission for Arts and Culture took possession of the "Sun" compositions.)
-An exhibit of Ellamarie and Jackson's paintings, enamels, and constructions was held between October 7 and November 7 in 1968 at The Renaissance Society at University of Chicago.
+An exhibit of Ellamarie and Jackson's paintings, enamels, and constructions was held between October 7 and November 7, 1968, at The Renaissance Society at University of Chicago.